 Mallaig Lifeboat coxswain Michael Ian Currie said the fate of the catamaran crew would be unknown if it wasn’t for “the Godsend” of the beacon.

 He said, “They would have spent the whole night sitting on the hull until someone spotted them.
 The two women on board were already cold by the time we arrived, so we don’t want to think about what could have happened.”

 The catamaran capsized north of Mallaig, two miles from the Glenelg Peninsula, after being hit by a sudden squall this week.

-The sailors did not have time to send a radio mayday message or release a distress flare.
+Such was the suddenness of the accident, that the sailors did not have time to send a radio mayday message or release a distress flare.

-Coxswain Currie said, “We got paged at around 9:30pm and located the upturned vessel about four miles north of the station.
+“We got paged at around 9:30pm and located the upturned vessel about four miles north of the station.
 There were no other vessels in the area, as most are anchored up at that time, so they would have spent the night there.”

 “We found the capsized catamaran with seven souls standing on the two hills.
 It was a relief that they were all accounted for.”